Where newfound facts suggest people alter their

 - poor continuity: scientists change place and interest quite

-frequently, thus providing for poor continuity.
+frequently, thus suffering poor continuity.

 - can't act in uncertainty: scientists can't act in uncertainty.